 Whistleblower Reward and Pharmacy Fraud

 A whistleblower in a false claims act case typically earns an award of 15 to 30% of whatever is collected by the government.
 To qualify as a whistleblower, one must have non public, “original source” information about a fraud to taxpayers or a taxpayer funded program.
 Common examples involve fraud to Medicare, FHA / Freddie Mac / Fannie Mae mortgage programs and procurement fraud (things sold to the government).

-We caution that the filing of a complaint by the government does not mean the company is guilty of wrongdoing.
+The current complaints against Omnicare and PharMerica are still pending.
+We caution that the filing of a complaint does not mean the company is guilty of wrongdoing.
 Unless earlier settled, all parties will get their day in court.

 If you wish to become a whistleblower and think you have a case, give us a call.
-We represent whistleblowers and help them stop fraud and collect the largest award possible.
+Our mission is simple, help whistleblowers stop fraud and collect the largest award possible.

 Want more information?
 Our Due Diligence blog has a search engine located in the upper right hand corner.
 We have posted hundreds of informative articles on our site.